 - Speak with a tax advisor about potential tax consequences of the sale.

 - The sales need to be recorded as capital contributions.

 As mentioned previously, your lender's position on the transfer may impact the transaction.
 Lenders have the option whether or not to act under this clause, but many times they won't.
 It's still imperative to put them on notice and find out their position on the transfer.
 If there is an acceleration clause, it will force accelerated payment of the mortgage balance.
 If you transfer title to your LLC, most banks consider this an ownership transfer.

 If the LLC opts to sell the property down the line, the gains from the sale will be taxed.
 And, because the LLC doesn't pay taxes itself, that means the members will pay.
 If you are transferring real property to your LLC, it could result in a reassessment.
 If the house is valued higher during the reassessment, there could be an increase in property taxes.
 If the property transferred is used to generate income, you will wind up paying tax on that income.

 LLCs can depreciate assets it owns, including property transfers, which reduces income tax.
 The IRS will allow you to depreciate that property over the lifetime of the asset.

 If you need help with how to transfer property title to an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.